MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 IT administrators can control which apps are allowed to be installed on Windows 10 Mobile devices and how they should be kept up-to-date.

-Windows 10 Mobile includes AppLocker, which enables administrators to create allow or disallow (sometimes also called whitelist/blacklist) lists of apps from the Microsoft Store.
+Windows 10 Mobile includes AppLocker, which enables administrators to create allow or disallow lists of apps from the Microsoft Store.
 This capability extends to built-in apps, as well, such as Xbox, Groove, text messaging, email, and calendar, etc. The ability to allow or deny apps helps to ensure that people use their mobile devices for their intended purposes.
 However, it is not always an easy approach to find a balance between what employees need or request and security concerns.
 Creating allow or disallow lists also requires keeping up with the changing app landscape in the Microsoft Store.

 For more details, see [AppLocker CSP](https://msdn.microsoft.com/library/windows/hardware/dn920019(v=vs.85).aspx).